 All supplements are not created equal.
-If you have done any personal research on AOR’s website or drnibber.com, you inevitably have come across this notion.
-To expand on this idea, it is my opinion that well-formulated multivitamins meet 5 major criteria:
+To expand on this idea, it is my opinion that well-formulated multivitamins meet five major criteria:

 - Optimal Bioavailability: Bioavailability describes how well a nutrient is broken down, absorbed and entered into the body’s bloodstream.
 Ultimately, a high bioavailability means that there is a greater amount available to be delivered and utilized by the body’s tissues.
 Every vitamin, mineral and nutrient can be absorbed at different rates depending on its form, whether it’s taken with or without food or other minerals, and on other factors.
 Higher quality supplements use the most bioavailable forms.